yuvilio/element-calcum-style/README.md

 ## Questions

-Isn't this the same as element-calcum?
+Isn't this the same as [element-calcum](https://github.com/yuvilio/element-calcum) ?

-Not exactly.  element-calcum makes use of common event listening to listen for DOM events ('resize', 'mousein', ...).
-In contrast, element-calcum-style uses the MutationObserver API to listen to style change events.
+Not exactly.  element-calcum makes use of the DOM Level 2 [event listener API](http://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-EventTarget-addEventListener) to listen for DOM events ('resize', 'mousein', ...).
+In contrast, element-calcum-style uses the [MutationObserver API](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to listen to style change events.

+Can I use this on any web page?

+Sure.
+You could host element-calcum locally and inject it into a page using browser extension like [Tampermonkey](http://tampermonkey.net/) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) to pull it in.